ckan/ckanext-spatial/README.rst

     ALTER TABLE package_extent OWNER TO [your_user];

-    SELECT AddGeometryColumn('package_extent','the_geom', 4258, 'POLYGON', 2);
+    SELECT AddGeometryColumn('package_extent','the_geom', 4326, 'POLYGON', 2);

-This will add a geometry column in the ``package_extent`` table called ``the_geom``, with the spatial reference system EPSG:4258.
-The stored geometries will be polygons, with 2 dimensions.
+This will add a geometry column in the ``package_extent`` table called ``the_geom``, with the spatial reference system EPSG:4326.
+The stored geometries will be polygons, with 2 dimensions (The actual table on CKAN uses the GEOMETRY type to support multiple geometry types).

 Have a look a the table definition, and see how PostGIS has created three constraints to ensure that the geometries follow the parameters